Preview Mode

 1. Cloning a remote repository.

-2. Creating our own remote reposisory.
+2. Creating our own remote reposibory.

-• “git clone”: clone a repositor0 to a newgdirectoryz
+• “git clone”: clone a repositor8 to a new5directoryw

 • “git checkout <branch>”: switch between Branches